alejandrodobiegonzalez/GroupAssignment1/Group Assignments/readme.md

 <h3> Research Question Introduction
-  <h6>_State and Historical Context of SFH Dominance: What places have changed from SFH to R3-R5 and why?_ Did that upzoning result in housing getting built?
+_State and Historical Context of SFH Dominance: What places have changed from SFH to R3-R5 and why?_ Did that upzoning result in housing getting built?
 Where is housing needed where it is still being refused
    <h6>
 <h3> Why are we interested in this research?
   <h6>insert